 Create new alert policies and alert conditions based on your Kubernetes data, or extend the predefined alert conditions.

-one.newrelic.com > Kubernetes cluster explorer > Events: Browse and filter all your Kubernetes events, and dig into application logs and infrastructure data.
+one.newrelic.com > All capabilities > Kubernetes cluster explorer > Events: Browse and filter all your Kubernetes events, and dig into application logs and infrastructure data.

 These features are in addition to the data New Relic already reports for containerized processes running on instrumented hosts.